KevinDeNotariis/blockchain_simulator/README.md

 (or whatever number of transactions you like)

-1. Copy these transactions (which will be generated in the collection `transactions` of the `blockchainDB` database in mongoDB) to the `transactions` collection of the `blockchainDB2` for the second node.
+1. Copy these transactions (which will be generated in the collection `transactions` of the `blockchainDB` database in mongoDB) to the `transactions` collection of the `blockchainDB2` for the second node and to the `transactions` collection of the `blockchainDB3` for the third node.

 ## APIs